Ontario Mortgage Rates

 Toronto’s housing market is expensive, which means that your average Toronto mortgage will be larger than those seen in the rest of the province.

-The table below shows the minimum required down payment and mortgage amount for the average detached home, semi-detached home, townhouse, and condo apartment in Toronto for May 2021.
-Since the average purchase price of a townhouse and condo is below $1 million, the required down payment is less than 20%.
+The table below shows the minimum required down payment and mortgage amount for the average detached home, semi-detached home, townhouse, and condo apartment in Toronto for November 2024.
+For homes below $1 million, the required down payment is less than 20%.

 Toronto Average Required Mortgage and Down Payments